-To participate at RoboCup 2012, the DotMEX Team will use one DarwinOP robot, his own prototype DotMEX (a Darwin like robot), and our ancient prototypes pUNAMoids and AH1N1.
-The DotMex prototype is being developed by pUNAMoids (UNAM) and MexiKatroniX (Cinvestav) teams.
-This new prototype is based on DARwInOP humanoid soccer robot but it is equipped with one of the actuators used by the AH1N1 prototype (RX28); The DotMEX robots uses the control and vision systems developed for the AH1N1 prototype [1].
-The new algorithms for self-localization and behavior control are based on the algorithms developed by both teams in their prototypes used in previous tournaments.
-The next sections are devoted to show the main characteristics of the DotMex humanoid robot and its subsystems.
+To participate at RoboCup 2013, the dotMEX Team will use two DarwinOP robot, his own prototype dotMEX (a Darwin like robot), and our ancient prototypes pUNAMoids and AH1N1 in its new version.
+The dotMex prototype is being developed by pUNAMoids (UNAM) and MexiKatroniX (Cinvestav) teams.
+This new prototype is based on DARwInOP humanoid soccer robot but it is equipped with one of the actuators used by the AH1N1 prototype (RX28); The dotMEX robots uses the control and vision systems developed for the AH1N1 prototype [1].
+The new algorithms for self-localization and behavior control are based on the algorithms developed by both teams in their prototypes used in previous tournaments; in particular, the self-localization is based on 1-Point RANSAC with IDP and EKF [14], [15], [16].
+The next sections are devoted to show the main features of the dotMEX humanoid robot and its subsystems.